struckma/obiba-docker/README.md

 * Mongo :  /data/containers/mongo_configdb  and /data/containers/mongo_db
 * mysql : /data/containers/mysql_db

-The Onyx and the R-server container haven't volumes you can adjust this as you needs The mysql container should exclusively be used by Drupal installation and ave to store only drupal data
+The Onyx and the R-server container don't have volumes but you can adjust this as you need (maybe a similar config as for drupal)
+The mysql container should exclusively be used by Drupal installation and store only drupal data to simplify the backup/restore process

 ## Update process
 To update containers code base please follow these steps: